markniu/bd_pressure/klipper/README.md

 #### 3. OrcaSlicer:

-1. Disable the Pressure advance in the Material settings in the slicer.
+1. Disable the Pressure advance in the Material settings.

 2. Add the flowing gcode lines into the start_gcode in the slicer, then it will do pressure advance calibration with your setting and set the PA value before printing
 ```